conjecto/nemrod/doc/querybuilder.md

     $qb = $container->get('rm')->getRepository('foaf:Person')->getQueryBuilder();

-You can use this query builer to make select, construct, describe, ask, delete, insert and delete-insert queries.
+You can use this query builder to make select, construct, describe, ask, delete, insert and delete-insert queries.

 How to use the query builder
 ------------